catniplab/vlgp/README.md

 ## Introduction

-It contains methods of variational Latent Gaussian Process (vLGP) model based on Yuan Zhao ([yuan.zhao@stonybrook.edu](yuan.zhao@stonybrook.edu])) and Il Memming Park's ([memming.park@stonybrook.edu](memming.park@stonybrook.edu)) work.
+It contains the method of variational Latent Gaussian Process (vLGP) based on Yuan Zhao ([yuan.zhao@stonybrook.edu](yuan.zhao@stonybrook.edu])) and Il Memming Park's ([memming.park@stonybrook.edu](memming.park@stonybrook.edu)) work.
-It has been developed and implemented with the goal of recovering dynamics from population spike trains.
+It has been developed with the goal of recovering dynamics from population spike trains.

 ## Changes